RainingChain/Z64LuaHooks/README.md

-Zelda Framework
+Z64 Lua Hooks
 ==============

-This framework provides support for mods for Ocarina of Time JP 1.0.
+This project provides support for mods for Ocarina of Time JP 1.0.

 It is meant to work right out of the box.